Snowman (comics): Abominable Snowman

 The Abominable Snowman is a quasi-mystic entity of unknown origins.
 It spent most of its time sleeping until the rocket that contained Superman arrived on Earth.
 Abominable Snowman would transform into Dr. Phoenix who would go on to try to turn Superman into steel before eventually reverting and attempt to undo civilization.
 Superman defeated the Abominable Snowman and was able to put together a special compression device to keep the Abominable Snowman suspended a few feet on a Himalayan peak so that he would not be awoken again.

 Blackhawks villains

 Snowman is a snowman-themed villain who used his inventions to create bizarre snow effects to cover up the crimes committed by his gang.
 His illegal activities attracted the attention of the Blackhawks.

 Blue Snowman

 The Blue Snowman is a cross-dressing armored foe of Wonder Woman that went on to become a founding member of Villainy Inc.

 In other media

-The Snowman appears in issue #12 of Justice League Adventures.
-He joins forces with Mr. Freeze, Captain Cold, Killer Frost, Minister Blizzard, Icicle, Cryonic Man, and Polar Lord to form the Cold Warriors and take over a small African nation, only to be defeated by the Justice League.
+The Snowman appears in Justice League Adventures #12 as a member of the Cold Warriors.